hbctraining/DGE_workshop/lessons/06_DGE_visualizing_results.md

 library(pheatmap)
 ```

+> **NOTE:** Since we are using the `tidyverse` suite of packages, we may run into conflicts with functions that have the same name but are part of different packages (i.e `filter`).
+If you run the code and run into an error try re-running the code using syntax where you specify package explicitly (i.e `dplyr::filter`).

 We will be working with three different data objects we have already created in earlier lessons:

 - Metadata for our samples (a dataframe): `meta`